alchemy-fullstack-js-summer-2018/budget-tracker/LAB-2.md

 ## Data

+### `category`

+Update each categroy to have an expenses property that is an array of expense object.
+Keep in mind that when categories get loaded, the data will be split out into the `categories` reducers and an `expensesByCategory` reducer.

+### `expense`

-`expense` - in this app a expense should contain at least the following properties:
+In this app an expense should contain at least the following properties:

 * `id` a uuid
 * `categoryId` an id that corresponds to an existing category
 * `timestamp` a date from when the category was created